John C. Pollock

-Community Structure Theory
+Community structure theory

-Key Contributions
+Key contributions

 Pollock’s first book outlining a “community structure approach”, Tilted Mirrors: Media Alignment with Political and Social Change – A Community Structure Approach], was published by Hampton Press in 2007.
 In that book, using a US multi-city comparative framework, Pollock outlined systematic patterns that link demographic characteristics of communities with variations in media coverage of critical issues.
 Articulating a “bottom-up” perspective on the formation of content of local media and public opinion, Pollock used community structure theory to challenge a prevailing, established mass media theory, “agenda-setting”, a “top-down” perspective suggesting that the content of both local media and public opinion is essentially “set” by what is reported in leading national media, in particular newspapers.
-A subsequent empirical study by one of the “fathers” of agenda setting, Maxwell McCombs and a co-author, systematically compared the relative influence of both community structure theory and agenda-setting theory and found that community structure theory offers robust explanatory power in accounting for variations in coverage of critical issues in the US.
+A subsequent empirical study by one of the “fathers” of agenda setting, Maxwell McCombs and a co-author systematically compared the relative influence of both community structure theory and agenda-setting theory and found that community structure theory offers robust explanatory power in accounting for variations in coverage of critical issues in the US.